-Not only does chicken soup keep you hydrated and warm, it also contains garlic, an immune system booster, and other components that limit the movement of neutrophils, white blood cells that contribute to mucous build-up and inflammation in our respiratory passages.
+Not only does chicken soup keep you hydrated and warm, it also contains garlic, an immune system booster, and other components that limit the movement of neutrophils, white blood cells that contribute to mucous build-up in our respiratory passages.
 And an amino acid released by chicken when cooked resembles the chemical acetylcysteine that is found in medicines used to treat bronchitis and other respiratory ailments.8

 - You can't catch cold or the flu from getting cold.
 False.

 Doctors are the worse at spreading this rumor.
 While it's true that we get a cold or the flu from viruses not the cold temperature itself, research conducted at the Common Cold Centre at Cardiff University in Wales has clearly shown that exposure to cold increases the chance that we will get infected.
 While the research focused on the rhinovirus that causes colds, much of the theory behind why we get infected when we get cold translates for the flu: Cold reduces our circulation, thickens our defensive mucous and stresses the body, depleting its energy reserves.